OneFinalClick/io.onefinalclick.services/README.md

 ### Registering Pure C# Services

-To register services at the project/application level create a static method marked with the `[RegisterServices]` attribute.
+To register services at the application scope create a static method marked with the `[RegisterServices]` attribute.

 Example: